MSc in Intellectual Disability Nursing Practice

 Master of Science in Intellectual Disability Nursing Practice

 In response to the changing needs of educational provision in healthcare practice and stakeholder consultation, the School of Nursing and Human Sciences has developed a postgraduate educational framework for nurses and other healthcare practitioners.
 The programme includes modules predominantly focused on practice embedded elements.
-It is anticipated that students will normally be working a minimum of 20hrs per week in an area related to their intended focus of study, e.g. recovery oriented practice, the management of long term illness, community/primary care, intellectual disability & concurrent mental health problems, care of the older person or care of the child and adolescent.
+It is anticipated that students will normally be working a minimum of 20hrs per week in an area related to their intended focus of study, e.g. recovery oriented practice, the management of long term illness, community/primary care, intellectual disability and concurrent mental health problems, care of the older person or care of the child and adolescent.
 This programme will further develop your analytical skills, and provide an educational framework to deliver optimum care to individuals, families and communities, as well as improving the quality of healthcare practice in the Irish healthcare system.

 I have to extend a sincere thank you to all the staff in DCU.
 I really enjoyed my time there and it is a very student focused course.
 I was equipped with the skills and knowledge to progress in my career in an area I'm very passionate about.
 I have been highly recommending DCU to colleagues interested in pursing further studies.